loldruger/semantic.js/readme.md

 ## #Development Environment

-Currently, My development environment is that, I'm working on `vscode`, with some `vscode` extensions like `Debugger for Firefox` by Firefox DevTools, `Live Preview` by Microsoft installed and am writing js codes with `@ts-check` option with `jsdoc` documentation.
+With `@ts-check` option enabled and `jsdoc` documented, I'm working on `vscode`, with some extensions like `Debugger for Firefox` by Firefox DevTools, `Live Preview` by Microsoft installed.
 And I'm using `firefox` browser as a javascript runtime.

-If you prefer to use other browsers like `chrome` or `msedge`, you can edit the `launch.json` in `.vscode` directory.
+If you prefer other browsers such as `chrome` or `msedge`, you can edit the `launch.json` in `.vscode` directory.

 ## Debugging